 So basically, you lose the healthy benefits of grinding your own flour at home.

-So, now that we’ve looked through some of the options out there for grain mills, honestly, I’d save up for a good, quality grain mill.
-Something that is dedicated and designed to mill hard or soft grains into fine flour.
+So, now that we’ve looked through some of the options out there for grain mills, honestly, I recommend saving for quality grain mill.
+One that is dedicated and designed to mill hard or soft grains into fine flour.